|

 that prioritized contextual precision over word-for-word rendering.
 It

-The present article shows how such a construal readily yields a coherent and
+article shows how such a construal readily yields a coherent and informative

 for each case, it evaluates the optimal rendering of אִישׁ into